 Check that your

-Make sure that all the GCP services that Endpoints and ESP require are enabled on your project.
+Make sure that all the Google Cloud services that Endpoints and ESP require are enabled on your project.
 See Checking required services for details.

 Error messages about